Skip to content

 Isolate the Area:

-Restrict access to the area where asbestos is suspected or confirmed.
-Use barriers or signs to prevent unintentional exposure.
+Limit access to the suspected area.
+Use barriers or signs to prevent accidental exposure.

 Do Not Attempt Removal: